-- 4.3.5 The road transport and highways ministry (MoRTH) has received a push with the Union Budget raising the allocation by 36 percent to around Rs 2.7 lakh crore for 2023-24.
-This is nearly 10 percent jump over the Budgetary allocation of Rs 1.99 lakh crore made in the Budget for 2022-23. - 4.3.6 The GST on construction equipment has been reduced to 18% from 28%, which is expected to give a boost to infrastructure development in the country. - 4.3.7 The NHDP is a program to upgrade, rehabilitate and widen major highways in India to a higher standard.
-The project was started in 1998 to be implemented in 7 phases. - 4.3.8 With the launch of Bharatmala project, 10,000 km of highway construction left under NHDP was merged with Phase I of the Bharatmala project. - 4.3.9 The Indian government launched Gati Shakti-National Master Plan, which has consolidated a list of 81 high impact projects, out of which road infrastructure projects were the top priority.
-The major highway projects include the Delhi-Mumbai expressway (1,350 kilometres), Amritsar-Jamnagar expressway (1,257 kilometres) and Saharanpur-Dehradun expressway (210 kilometres). - 4.3.10 The main aim of this program is a faster approval process by digitizing the process through a dedicated Gati shakti portal. - 4.3.11 In December 2021, the government set a highway monetization target of Rs.
-2 trillion (US\$ 26.20 billion) for the next 3 years. - 4.3.12 The Government of India has allocated Rs.
+- 4.3.15 In FY23, a total of 107,779 units of construction equipment were sold, registering an increase of 26%. - 4.3.16 The NHDP is a program to upgrade, rehabilitate and widen major highways in India to a higher standard.
+The project was started in 1998 to be implemented in 7 phases. - 4.3.17 With the launch of Bharatmala project, 10,000 km of highway construction left under NHDP was merged with Phase I of the Bharatmala project. - 4.3.18 The Indian government launched Gati Shakti-National Master Plan, which has consolidated a list of 81 high impact projects, out of which road infrastructure projects were the top priority.
+The major highway projects include the Delhi-Mumbai expressway (1,350 kilometres), Amritsar-Jamnagar expressway (1,257 kilometres) and Saharanpur-Dehradun expressway (210 kilometres). - 4.3.19 The main aim of this program is a faster approval process by digitizing the process through a dedicated Gati shakti portal. - 4.3.20 In December 2021, the government set a highway monetization target of Rs.
+2 trillion (US\$ 26.20 billion) for the next 3 years. - 4.3.21 The Government of India has allocated Rs.
 111 lakh crore (US\$ 13.14 billion) under the National Infrastructure Pipeline for FY 2019-25.
-The Roads sector is expected to account for 18% capital expenditure over FY 2019-25. - 4.3.13 NHAI is planning to raise Rs.
+The Roads sector is expected to account for 18% capital expenditure over FY 2019-25. - 4.3.22 NHAI is planning to raise Rs.
 40,000 crore (US\$ 5.72 billion) to monetise its highway assets through Infrastructure Investment Trust (InvIT).
-The InvIT of NHAI, National Highways Infra Trust, has raised more than Rs 8,000 crore from foreign and Indian institutional investors till October 2022. - 4.3.14 The development of market for roads and highways is projected to exhibit a CAGR of 36.16% during 2016-2025, on account of growing government initiatives to improve transportation infrastructure in the country.
+The InvIT of NHAI, National Highways Infra Trust, has raised more than Rs 8,000 crore from foreign and Indian institutional investors till October 2022. - 4.3.23 The development of market for roads and highways is projected to exhibit a CAGR of 36.16% during 2016-2025, on account of growing government initiatives to improve transportation infrastructure in the country. - 4.3.24 In August 2023, the National Highways Authority of India (NHAI) made a big step towards improving the highway user experience, with the introduction of 'Rajmargyatra,' a citizen-centric unified mobile application.
+This user-friendly app provides travellers with in-depth knowledge of Indian National Highways as well as an effective procedure for filing complaints. - 4.3.25 In June 2023, National Highways Authority of India (NHAI) introduced a 'Knowledge Sharing' platform for sharing of knowledge and innovative best practices.
+This effort, which is hosted on the NHAI website, will assist the authority in working with specialists and citizens who want to exchange knowledge and views about subjects including road design, construction, road safety, environmental sustainability, and related sectors.
+The platform will promote the exchange of best practices from all around the world and work to strengthen the nation's national highway system.